 The Gladstone SDA Regulation map ( 2.7MB) defines the boundary of the declared Gladstone SDA.

-The Development precinct map ( 103 KB) forms part of the development scheme and identifies the precincts within the Gladstone SDA.
+The Development precinct map ( 1.2 MB) forms part of the development scheme and identifies the precincts within the Gladstone SDA.

 Industry precincts within the Gladstone SDA account for approximately 13,350 hectares and include land designated for: